Simple Theory of Chiral Fermion Dark Matter: Dark matter phenomenology

 Figure~\ref{fig:fermionic-DM_mass-vs-sigmaSI} shows the $\Psi$-nucleon spin-independent scattering cross section as a function of the DM mass for a given parameter set.
 Here we fix $y_D$ to obtain the measured value of the DM energy density.
 We find that $\theta$ should be small to avoid the constraint from the Xenon1T experiment.
 This is because the $\Psi$-nucleon scattering cross section is induced by the $h$ and $h'$ exchange diagrams and thus is proportional to $\sin^2 2\theta$.
-For $\theta \gtrsim {\cal O}(10^{-3})$, it is possible to test this model in ongoing and future direct detection experiments Xenon1T ~\cite{1512.07501}, LZ ~\cite{1802.06039}, and DARWIN project~\cite{1606.07001} that plan to reach down to the neutrino floor.
+For $\theta \gtrsim {\cal O}(10^{-3})$, it is possible to test this model in ongoing and future direct detection experiments, such as Xenon1T~\cite{1512.07501}, LZ ~\cite{1802.06039}, and the DARWIN project~\cite{1606.07001}, which plan to reach down to the neutrino floor.
 In the upper-left panel, three curves overlap with each other at $m_{\text{DM}} \simeq m_h/2$.
 However, we find that they do not satisfy the PU bound for $\theta< 0.01$.
 In that panel, the region for $m_{\text{DM}} < 57$~GeV is excluded by the constraint on the Higgs invisible decay~\cite{ATLAS:2018doi}.
 For $m_{h'} \gtrsim 200$~GeV, we have to rely on the funnel region ($m_{\text{DM}} \simeq m_{h'}/2$) to obtain the measured value of the DM energy density.

-It may be worthwhile to compare DM in this theory with other simple dark matter models, such as the scalar singlet DM model~\cite{Silveira:1985rk, McDonald:1993ex, Burgess:2000yq}, the inert doublet DM model~\cite{Barbieri:2006dq, Deshpande:1977rw}, and the singlet-doublet DM model~\cite{Mahbubani:2005pt, DEramo:2007anh, Enberg:2007rp, Cohen:2011ec, Cheung:2013dua}.
+It may be worthwhile to compare DM in this theory with other simple dark matter models, such as the scalar-singlet DM model~\cite{Silveira:1985rk, McDonald:1993ex, Burgess:2000yq}, the inert doublet DM model~\cite{Barbieri:2006dq, Deshpande:1977rw}, and the singlet-doublet DM model~\cite{Mahbubani:2005pt, DEramo:2007anh, Enberg:2007rp, Cohen:2011ec, Cheung:2013dua}.
 Apart from the resonant region, our theory is viable only for $m_{\text{DM}} < 280$~GeV.
-For this mass range, the singlet scalar DM model and the inert doublet DM model are viable only at the Higgs funnel region, $m_{\text{DM}} \simeq m_h/2$~\cite{Abe:2014gua}.
-The singlet-doublet DM model is viable for this mass range by using the blind spot~\cite{Cheung:2013dua} or the CP violating dark sector~\cite{Abe:2014gua, Abe:2017glm, Abe:2019wku}.
-In the latter case, electric dipole moments are predicted and which is a feature different from our scenario.
+For this mass range, the singlet-scalar DM model and the inert doublet DM model are viable only at the Higgs funnel region, $m_{\text{DM}} \simeq m_h/2$~\cite{Abe:2014gua}.
+The singlet-doublet DM model is viable for this mass range by using the blind spot~\cite{Cheung:2013dua} or the CP-violating dark sector~\cite{Abe:2014gua, Abe:2017glm, Abe:2019wku}.
+In the latter case, electric dipole moments are predicted, which are a feature different from our scenario.